tvdboom/ATOM/docs_sources/user_guide/data_management.md

 ## Memory considerations

-Atom stores one copy of the dataframe in each branch.
+An atom instance stores one copy of the dataframe in each branch.
 Note that there are always at least two branches in the instance: master (or another user defined branch) and one additional branch that stores the dataframe with which the class was initialized.
 This internal branch is called `og` (original) and can not be accessed by the user.